-Actor.
-Born Frederick Hubbard Gwynne on July 10, 1926 in New York City, is perhaps best known for his roles in the 1960s sitcoms Car 54, Where Are You? and The Munsters.
+Actor Frederick Hubbard Gwynne was born on July 10, 1926 in New York City, and is perhaps best known for his roles in the 1960s sitcoms Car 54, Where Are You? and The Munsters.
 His father was a successful stockbroker and his mother was a former cartoonist.
 In 1932, the happy household changed dramatically when Fred's father died from complications after routine surgery.
 After high school, the young Gwynne, who stood at a lumbering, rail-thin six-foot, five-inches, enlisted in the Navy and served on a sub chaser during World War II.

 Upon his discharge from the Navy, Gwynne attended the New York Phoenix School of Design, then entered Harvard University on the G.I.
 Bill.
 There he became president of The Harvard Lampoon, and drew cartoons for the popular periodical, a talent acquired from his mother.
 However, after performing several of The Hasty Pudding Club's farcical productions, the young man with the powerful baritone voice realized his future was upon the stage.
 Eager to learn his craft, the Harvard graduate joined the Brattle Theater Repertory Company in Cambridge, Massachusetts, where he played a variety of characters in numerous plays.